aprettygoodprogramer/JourningProgram/README.md

 ### what is dis

-A simple journolingProgram
-It bad dont use
+A simple journolingProgram I made for fun, dont use the code its bad, use an SQL data base not a TXT 💀